kacperkrasowski/AdventOfCode2025/README.md

 A bit more difficult, but i was more methodological, thus no issues

 ## Day 3
 Am becoming less rusty.
-This day was defo the most fun one.
+This day was defo the most fun one so far.

+## Day 4
+Meh